jupyterhub/escapism/README.md

 - min length of 1
 - max length of 63
-- contains only lowercase ascii letters numbers, and '-'
+- contains only lowercase ascii letters, numbers, and '-'
 - starts with a letter
 - ends with a letter or number